Cosmological parameter inference with Bayesian statistics: Conclusions and Discussion

-The fact that the number of cosmological observations have increased impressively over the last decade would have allowed us to obtain a better description of the Universe.
-However, since we still have the limitation of only one Universe, a Frequentist approach may not be the best to rely on and hence the Bayesian statistics came across.
-In this work we provide a review of the Bayesian statistics and present some of its applications to cosmology, mainly throughout several examples.
+The fact that the number of cosmological observations have increased impressively over the last decade allowed to obtain a better description of the Universe.
+However, since we still have the limitation of a unique Universe, a Frequentist approach may not be the best to rely on; hence, the Bayesian statistics came into consideration.
+In this work, we provide a review of the Bayesian statistics and present some of its applications to cosmology, mainly throughout several examples.

-The Bayesian statistics rests on the rules of probability which yield to the Bayes theorem.
-Given a model or hypothesis $H$ for some data $D$, Bayes' theorem tells us how to determine the probability distribution of the set of parameters $\theta$ on which the model depends.
+The Bayesian statistics rests on the rules of probability which yield to the Bayes' theorem.
+Given a model or hypothesis $H$ for some data $D$, Bayes' theorem tells us how to determine the probability distribution of the set of parameters $\theta$.
 Bayes' theorem states that

-where the {\it prior} probability $P(\theta|H)$ -- the state of knowledge before acquiring the data -- is upgraded through the {\it likelihood} $P(D|\theta,H)$ when experimental data $D$ are considered.
-The aim for parameter estimation is to then obtain the posterior probability $P(\theta|D, H)$ which represents the state of knowledge once we have taken into account the new information. \\
+where the {\it prior} probability $P(\theta|H)$---the state of knowledge before acquiring the data---is upgraded through the {\it likelihood} $P(D|\theta,H)$ when experimental data $D$ are considered.
+The aim for parameter estimation is to then obtain the posterior probability $P(\theta|D, H)$ which represents the state of knowledge once we have taken into account the new information.

-We noticed that if we ignore the prior probability, we can identify the posterior probability with the likelihood $P(\theta|D, H)\propto L(D|\theta,H)$, and thus by maximizing it, we can find the most probable set of parameters for a model given the data.
+We noticed that, if the prior probability is constant, we can identify the posterior probability with the likelihood $P(\theta|D, H)\propto L(D|\theta,H)$; thus, by maximizing it, we can find the most probable set of parameters for a model given the data.
 Moreover, if we assume a Gaussian approximation for the likelihood, then the chi-squared quantity is related to the Gaussian likelihood via $L=L_0e^{-\chi^2/2}$.
 Therefore, maximizing the Gaussian likelihood is equivalent to minimizing the chi-squared.
-Once the posterior distribution for a set of parameters, of a given model, is calculated we show the results in the form of confidence regions of said parameters.
-Also for this particular case, in which likelihoods are Gaussian, Fisher's matrix can be calculated according to the Hessian matrix, where the latter contains information about the errors of the parameters and their covariances.
-The Fisher matrix gives information about the accuracy of the model and allows to predict how well an experiment will be able to constrain the set of parameters for a given model. \\
+Once the posterior distribution for a set of parameters, of a given model, is calculated, we show the results in the form of confidence regions of said parameters.
+In addition, for this particular case, in which likelihoods are Gaussian, Fisher's matrix can be computed according to the Hessian matrix, where the latter contains information about the errors of the parameters and their covariances.
+The Fisher matrix gives information about the accuracy of the model and allows predicting how well an experiment will be able to constrain the set of parameters for a given model.